 I see Aurelie's distinction that adjectives before nouns can be figurative and those after descriptive... but calling a chair "long" doesn't seem any more descriptive than calling a path "long," and yet from the lesson the long path is "le long chemin."

-This relates to:Short and common adjectives that go BEFORE nouns (adjective position) -
+This question relates to:French lesson "Short and common adjectives that go BEFORE nouns (adjective position)"

 11 January 2018